Tertiumnon/cheatsheets/pages/environment/git.md

 ### Get existing branches

-#### Existing branches are listed; the current branch will be highlighted in green and marked with an asterisk.
+#### Existing branches are listed; the current branch will be highlighted in green and marked with an asterisk

 ```bash
 git branch --list